Get something extra for being a loyal customer.

 The ME Online Savings Account

-The ME Online Savings Account pays one of the highest interest rates on the market: 3.05% p.a. when you also have a ME Bank transaction account.
-The transaction account comes with a MasterCard debit card.
-You get the bonus interest (1.75% p.a.) when you make a Tap&Go purchase at a contactless terminal.
+The ME Online Savings Account pays one of the highest interest rates on the market: 2.85% p.a. when you also have a ME Bank transaction account.
+The transaction account comes with a Mastercard debit card.
+You get the bonus interest (1.55% p.a.) when you make a Tap&Go purchase at a contactless terminal.
 You must make a PayPass purchase at least once a month to get the bonus interest.
 The base variable rate (1.30% p.a.) applies if you don’t make a tap & go purchase.

-The ING Direct Savings Maximiser savings account has a base variable rate of interest of 1.60% p.a.
-And a bonus interest rate of 1.15% p.a.
-To get the bonus interest, you need to have an ING Direct Orange Everyday transaction account and deposit at least $1,000 each month into the Orange Everyday account.
+The ING Savings Maximiser savings account has a base variable rate of interest of 1.00% p.a. and a bonus interest rate of 1.80% p.a.
+To get the bonus interest, you need to have an ING Orange Everyday transaction account and deposit at least $1,000 each month into the Orange Everyday account, plus make 5+ card purchases a month.

 A bonus interest saver account rewards you for showing continued interest in saving more.
 You’ll earn a low rate of interest which can sometimes be practically nothing if you make even one withdrawal.
 To get the bonus interest you’ll need to make regular deposits too.
 Some financial institutions require regular deposits of at least $10.
 Meet these monthly requirements and you can enjoy upwards of up to 3.00% p.a.